squeek502/AppleSkin/README.md

 ### For Mod Developers

-> Note: These instructions are Forge-specific.
+> Note: These instructions are NeoForge-specific.
 For Fabric, see the instructions in the relevant `-fabric` branch.

 If followed, the directions below will make it so that your mod's Maven dependencies won't include AppleSkin at all, and your mod will load fine with or without AppleSkin installed.